Katie Zelem: Senior

-In September 2020, Zelem received her first senior national team call-up by Phil Neville as part of a 30-player training camp at St George's Park.
-She was later forced to withdraw, having to isolate after testing positive for COVID-19.
+After her youth career, Zelem was not called into the senior squad for several years, but impressed Phil Neville after being named captain of Manchester United, receiving her first call into senior training in September 2020.
+Part of a 30-player training camp at St George's Park, she was later forced to withdraw after testing positive for COVID-19.
 Having been an unused substitute in three previous 2023 World Cup qualifying matches under new manager Sarina Wiegman, Zelem made her England debut on 30 November 2021 as a 71st-minute substitute during an England-record 20–0 win against Latvia.
 Zelem was named as part of England's 28-player preliminary squad for UEFA Women's Euro 2022, but did not make the final squad.

+On 18 November 2022, her England legacy number was announced as number 221, and in May 2023, she was named in England's squad for the 2023 FIFA Women's World Cup that July.

 Style of play

-Speaking in 2014, Martha Harris, Zelem's best friend and Liverpool teammate, rated Zelem as "a very cheeky player [who is] clever on the pitch but is also a risk taker" She is described as an attacking midfielder with two good feet, who can pick a pass out and finish as well.
+Speaking in 2014, Martha Harris, Zelem's best friend and Liverpool teammate, rated Zelem as "a very cheeky player [who is] clever on the pitch but is also a risk taker".
+She began her career as a winger, developing this under the Italian style while playing for Juventus to fit more into a central role when returning to Manchester.
+She is described as an attacking midfielder with two good feet, who can pick a pass out and finish as well.
+In the England squad, Zelem has instead been utilised as a defensive midfielder.

 Personal life

-Born in Manchester, Zelem is the daughter of former Macclesfield goalkeeper Alan Zelem, whose twin brother is former professional footballer Peter Zelem.
+Born in Failsworth, Zelem is the daughter of former Macclesfield goalkeeper Alan Zelem, whose twin brother is former professional footballer Peter Zelem.
 She was educated at The Blue Coat School, Oldham.

 Zelem greatly admired Fara Williams, who became her role model in developing the game as a midfielder.
-Zelem considered herself fortunate that she can learn and play along a hard-working figure like Williams.
+Zelem considered herself fortunate that she can learn and play alongside a hard-working figure like Williams.

+On 12 July 2023, Zelem was elected to the PFA Players' Board, taking over from Manchester City's Steph Houghton, who stepped down.